BostonGlobe/election-utils/README.md

 <a name="collapse-state" href="#collapse-state">#</a> Standardize.<b>collapse.state</b>(<i>stateName</i>)

-Collapse a state name to its abbreviation. *stateName* is case-insensitive.
+Collapse a state name to its upper-case abbreviation. *stateName* is case-insensitive.

 ```js
 Standardize.collapse.state('new hampshire');